CarlosCD/cant_wait/test/README.md

         rvm use 1.9.3@mygemset

-2. Optional: if you are using Mac OS, get Growl
+2. Optional: if you are using Mac OS X, get Growl

 3. Get the gem's dependencies:

         bundle

-4. Set up your PostgreSQL test database and edit accordingly the file test/database.yml
+4. Set up your PostgreSQL test database and edit accordingly the file <tt>test/database.yml<tt />

 5. Get the Rails gems used by the test rails apps included: